laiyenju/laiyenju.github.io/_posts/2020-04-24-behavior-change-design-sprint-udn-news.md

 - The establishment of specific, difficult goals will lead to a higher performance and motivation users in a participatory creation process.
 - People are more likely to achieve their goal if it is broken down into smaller chunks.

-We decide to form a readers' chat group.
-In this group, every reader could join sub-group, with different political ideologies, to dicuss specific political issues based on UDN's news articles.
+We decide to form a chat group based on issues for readers with different political ideology.
+In this group, every reader could join in or form a sub-group, with different political ideologies, to dicuss specific political issues based on UDN's news articles.

 ![](https://i.imgur.com/uLA1i2h.jpg)